 People who wish to travel to Thailand can get any number of visas.
 These include, but are not limited to the following: Tourist visa; education visa; business visa; employment visa; retirement visa; and marriage visa.

 Can I stay in Thailand for six months?

 There are many ways to remain in Thailand, legally, for six months or longer.
 While some travelers will do this with a long-stay work or study visa, others will exit the country every 30 days on a “visa run,” although this can be riskier, particularly in the era of Covid where tests and vaccine certificates are necessary.

 The Bottom Line

 Getting a Thailand visa for US citizens has been easy, at least historically speaking.
 The majority of people visiting Thailand solely for tourist, in fact, didn’t need a visa at all—we could enter the Kingdom simply by turning up at the border.
-It’s unclear, as of May 2020, whether this will remain the case once the worse of the coronavirus crisis has passed.
-We also don’t know how the legacy of COVID will affect other Thailand visa types.
+Although this remains true for tourist entries, it can be complicated to get a visa for studying or working in Thailand.
 No matter what happens, I would encourage you to stay up-to-date with all my Thailand travel advice—and to consider commissioning a custom Thailand itinerary if you want to make sure you leave no stone unturned.